-    Because the apps are so popular, they’ve amassed more than 4.1 million driver reviews.
+Because the apps are so popular, they’ve amassed millions of driver reviews.
 Both companies require their drivers to use different apps than customers, a huge perk when trying to get a sense of drivers’ perspective.
-Worker reviews from Glassdoor are also included.
+Worker reviews from Glassdoor also are included.

 DoorDash Driver (Dasher) Reviews

 Feedback from Dashers is overall mixed, but there’s a clear preference for the iOS version of the app.
 Trends in negative reviews across all platforms show that many drivers have trouble with glitches and crashes, especially Android users, and that the nature of the work takes a toll on their vehicles.
 Many negative reviews mention DoorDash’s strict performance metrics are a hassle.